 Alex Kahn and Sophia Michahelles, Master puppet artists and creators of the New York City West Village Halloween Parade (www.superiorconcept.org)

-Distinguished author John U. Bacon was the LHSP Writer-in-Residence 06-07.
-As a Michigan undergraduate, Bacon completed a history honors thesis and won Hopwood Awards in essay and fiction.
+As an undergraduate at the University of Michigan, distinguished author John U. Bacon completed a history honors thesis and won Hopwood Awards in essay and fiction.
 He went on to write Sunday sports and business features for The Detroit News from 1995 to 1999, and now writes for dozens of magazines including Time, Fortune, and ESPN.
 His work has twice been recognized in the authoritative anthology, The Best American Sportswriting.

 He has also published four books, including: the history of Michigan hockey (Blue Ice), which is being made into a PBS documentary; the stunning growth of Walgreens Drugstores (America's Corner Store: Walgreens Prescription for Success), and most recently, how Cirque du Soleil manages creativity (Spark: Igniting the Creative Fire that Lives Within Us All, (Doubleday) and Bo's Lasting Lessons: A Legendary Coach Teaches the Timeless Fundamentals of Leadership, a book about Michigan's legendary football coach, Bo Shembechler.

 John Bacon is the recipient of the 2009 Golden Apple Award.
-John was LHSP's guest artist at the April 2013 All Community meeting.
+John was LSWA's guest artist at the April 2013 All Community meeting.

-As part of her residency in LHSP, Beili Liu:
+As part of her residency in LSWA, Beili Liu:

-Completed an art installation called "Breadth" in the LHSP Dining Hall/Gallery.
+Completed an art installation called "Breadth" in the LSWA Dining Hall/Gallery.

 Participated in an exhibit opening.

-Delivered an artist's talk to LHSP students and the broader U-M community.
+Delivered an artist's talk to LSWA students and the broader U-M community.

 Conducted workshops on multimedia art.

-Worked with several LHSP art and writing classes.
+Worked with several LSWA art and writing classes.